penumbra-x/rquest/README.md

 ## Root Certificate

 By default, `rquest` uses Mozilla's root certificates through the `webpki-roots` crate.
-This is a static root certificate bundle that is not automatically updated.
-It also ignores any root certificates installed on the host running `rquest`, which may be a good thing or a bad thing, depending on your point of view.
-But you can turn off `default-features` to cancel the default certificate bundle, and the system default certificate path will be used to load the certificate.
-In addition, `rquest` also provides a certificate store for users to customize the update certificate.
+This static root certificate bundle is not automatically updated and ignores any root certificates installed on the host.
+You can disable `default-features` to use the system's default certificate path.
+Additionally, `rquest` provides a certificate store for users to customize and update certificates.

 ## Fingerprint